Clinical Research

 Registry and Clinical Device Trials

 In addition to our drug trials, we offer a range of other research studies for relatively healthy patients.
 These trials include validating new medical devices for colonoscopies and developing colorectal cancer blood screenings.
-If you are scheduled for a colonoscopy and interested in hearing more about what research you may qualify for, please do not hesitate to reach our research team.
+If you are scheduled for a colonoscopy and are interested in hearing more about what research trails you may qualify for, please do not hesitate to reach out to our research team.